jackieluc/lighthouselabs-coding-challenge/README.md

 Write a function called allRocks() which when called will return an array of the coordinates of all the rocks in your grid.
 (Example: allRocks() should return ['D1', 'E3', 'F3', 'E4', 'F4', 'B8', 'H8', 'B9', 'B10'])

 Write a function called allCurrents() which, when called, will return an array of the coordinates of all the strong currents in your grid.
 (Example: allCurrents() should return ['E2', 'C8', 'D8', 'D9', 'E9', 'E10', 'F10'])

+## Challenge 14
+While we are reporting on things, let's make a report for all of the ships in our area.
+This one is for Transport Canada, as they are the ones watching all the movements of ships.

+Write a function called allShips() which, when called, will return an array of the coordinates of all the ships in your grid.